-The College of Medicine recently raised a fifth banner in its atrium, formally acknowledging the addition of a fifth pillar to the school's strategic plan.
-Joining the four original banners is one representing Excellence in Diversity, Equity and Inclusion.
+The College of Medicine recently raised a fifth banner in its atrium, formally acknowledging the addition of a fifth pillar to the school's strategic plan: adding to the four banners that represent pillars of the school's strategic plan: Excellence in Diversity, Equity and Inclusion.

-These tenets have been engrained in the college's mission from the outset - a commitment to be responsive to community needs.
+These have been tenets engrained in the college's mission from the outset - a commitment to be responsive to community needs.
 Pipeline programs designed to address diversity, equity and inclusion have been vital to the college's success in attracting medical students with a greater likelihood of one day serving in minority and underserved communities - including rural areas - where physician shortages are the norm.